scionproto/scion/doc/tutorials/registry.rst

    :width: 100 %
    :figwidth: 100 %

-Then click on ``Apply for Org`` to complete and submit your Organization profile.
+Then click on ``Apply for Organization`` to complete and submit your Organization profile.
 Please note the organization information may be accessible on the public registry website, so it is advisable to use a corporate postal address, telephone number, and email address.

 You need to agree to the Terms and Conditions and to also select a personal profile to be linked to the *Admin* and *Technical* (and optionally *Abuse*) Roles.
 In this example, there is currently only one personal profile available, but additional personal accounts and role profiles may be created or linked later.